Lorenz-Software/PLCSIM.UnitTest/README.md

 ## Ressources

+- Directory ".\Plugins\"
-Directory ".\Plugins\" contains precompiled plugins from plugin projects.
+    - Binaries from plugin projects.
 Therefore it is not necesseracy to have PLCSIM Advanced or TIA Portal installed to compile command line runner application.
+- Directory ".\TIA Portal Libraries\"
+    - Libraries for use in TIA Portal projects

 ## Authors and acknowledgment